bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 ![final wiring](/assets/images/ultimate_Z_probe/IMG_20250106_184005.jpg)

-And finally some kapton tape to insulate and protect the tracks, and a a very ghetto-like case for the arduino, made from folded insulating cardboard (well obviously the printer is not able to print anything while I do all these modifications...)
+And finally some kapton tape to insulate and protect the tracks, and a very ghetto-like case for the arduino, made from folded insulating cardboard (well obviously the printer is not able to print anything while I do all these modifications...)

 ![final strain gauge print bed](/assets/images/ultimate_Z_probe/IMG_20250109_095012.jpg)

-The firmware for the arduino is in [this gihub repository](https://github.com/bschwand/strain-probe), including the HX711 library that I used.
+The firmware for the arduino is in [this github repository](https://github.com/bschwand/strain-probe), including the HX711 library that I used.
 I only made a small modification to the lib, by changing the sample number to 2.
 It's very quick and dirty code but it allows to do everything required.
 To configure the arduino after flashing it, connect the serial line and configure your terminal emulator to use 57600 b/s.
 Then hit return and you will be greeted with a list of available one letter commands.
 First thing to do is to calibrate the sensors so the values are expressed in grams, then set a threshold weight at which the PROBE output is raised.

 As described in the source code, the wiring is very simple.
 There is a probe connection and an enable.
 Probe events are generated only when enabled, and a tare operation (zeroing the sensors) is automatically done when the probe is enabled.